0-revanth/Tomato_leaf_Disease_detection_System/README.md

 Leaf Mold

 Bacterial Spot

-(Add or modify based on your model)
+(You can modify this list depending on your trained model’s capabilities.)

 🚀 Deployment
 You can deploy this project to: